Hilary Catherine Robinson

 JD, Harvard Law School, 2006;

-As an adjunct professor at VLS, Professor Robinson is accepting AWR and IRP advising in areas of her research interests, which broadly involve the role of law in the transformation of norms by scientific innovation.
+As an adjunct professor at VLS, Professor Robinson is accepting AWR and IRP advising in areas of her research interests, which broadly involve the interaction between law, technology, and society.

-Professor Robinson received her AB, magna cum laude, from Harvard University with a special concentration in genomic science and public policy.
-She wrote her thesis on legal concepts of “kinship” in reproductive biotechnology.
-Professor Robinson received her JD from Harvard Law School, where she was co-chairwoman of the Women’s Law Association.
-She served as the Reginald F. Lewis Fellow for Law Teaching at Harvard Law School from 2006 to 2007, and received the Kenan Sahin Graduate Fellowship from the Massachusetts Institute of Technology to pursue a doctorate in the Department of History, Anthropology, Science, Technology and Society, which she put on hold to teach at VLS.
-She has worked between academic terms for law firms Ropes & Gray and Wilmer Cutler Pickering Hale & Dorr, for the Harvard Center for International Development, and for the U.S. Department of State in Pretoria, South Africa, where she assessed the country’s capacity for biotechnology development.
+Professor Robinson received her AB, magna cum laude, from Harvard University with a special concentration in genomic science and public policy, where she wrote a thesis on concepts of “kinship” in judicial decisionmaking about reproductive biotechnology and studied under the lawyer and STS scholar Sheila Jasanoff.
+She received her JD from Harvard Law School, where she was co-chairwoman of the Women’s Law Association and served as the Reginald F. Lewis Fellow for Law Teaching from 2006 to 2007 under the advisorship of Martha Minow and Randall Kennedy.
+In 2007, she received the Kenan Sahin Graduate Fellowship to pursue a doctorate at the Massachusetts Institute of Technology in the Department of History, Anthropology, Science, Technology and Society.
+She left MIT to teach at VLS from 2009-2012, and afterwards served as a senior policy analyst in the Metropolitan Policy Program of the Brookings Institution in Washington, D.C. and as a visiting researcher at Georgetown University Law Center during 2012-13.
+She worked as a summer associate at law firms Ropes & Gray and Wilmer Cutler Pickering Hale & Dorr, for the Harvard Center for International Development, and for the U.S. Department of State in Pretoria, South Africa, where she assessed the country’s capacity for biotechnology development.
+In 2013, she returned to MIT to complete her doctorate and dissertation under law and society scholar Susan Silbey.
+She intends to write about the “infrastructure of the digital” as it is built and managed by firms like Amazon, Facebook, and Google.